-He has recently published a book entitled Humanity without Dignity: Moral Equality, Respect, and Human Rights (Harvard University Press, 2017) on the idea of moral equality and its importance for human rights, and has now begun research on another book, entitled The Bounds of Solidarity: International Justice, Reciprocity, and the European Union (on contract, HUP).
-This book will begin by exploring the concept and grounds of solidarity.
-Solidarity, he argues, underpins an appealing conception of social justice rooted in reciprocity rather than shared identity or shared subjection to coercive authority.
-The book will provide a framework for assessing the distributional consequences of integration, and will seek answers to the following questions: Should the EU become a ‘transfer union’?
+He has also recently published a book entitled Humanity without Dignity: Moral Equality, Respect, and Human Rights (Harvard University Press, 2017) on the idea of moral equality and its importance for human rights, and has now begun research on another book, entitled The Bounds of Solidarity: International Justice, Reciprocity, and the European Union (on contract, HUP).
+The book will provide a framework for assessing the distributional consequences of integration, and will seek answers to the following questions: What principles of social justice should govern the EU?
+Should the EU become a ‘transfer union’?
 Why (and under what conditions) is the free movement of persons an ideal worth preserving?
 What obligations does the EU (rather than its member states) have towards refugees, and what might be a fair sharing of the burdens related to refugee flows?
 Do member states have duties to enlarge the EU further?
 Do they have obligations to stay in?
-The research for the book and a number of associated projects will be supported by an ERC Consolidator Grant (2018-2023).
+The research for the book and a number of associated projects are supported by an ERC Consolidator Grant (2018-2023).

 Research interests: Contemporary moral, legal, and political philosophy

 Via dei Roccettini 9

 50014 San Domenico di Fiesole (FI), Italy